 “Hmmm.
 NO!”
 Roman laughed and got comfortable on his slighter colleague.

-Though Logan was the better fighter when it came to style and technique, Roman was quite a bit stronger than him.
+Though Logan was the better fighter when it came to style and technique, Roman was quite a bit broader and stronger than him.
 And he was getting comfortable.
 After trying to wrestle him off for a few minutes, Logan gave up.
 This was actually kind of nice.
 They fell asleep curled up together and awoke the next morning nursing a massive hangover and having made a friend for life.

 They chose not to bother hiding their orientation any longer.
 As expected, some colleagues and superior officers gave them trouble, and the rumour mill worked overtime, but their partnership helped them deal with the problems.
 Things had settled down now and they had actually become a well liked and respected fixture in the precinct.
 It was more than Logan had dared to hope for.

-Logan was shaken out of his trip down memory lane by his friend’s exclamation of delight about the newly opened cafe – the Pat-isserie.
+He was shaken out of his trip down memory lane by his friend’s exclamation of delight about the newly opened cafe – the Pat-isserie.
 His happiness clearly stemmed from the colourful theme, as well as the delicious scent beckoning them inside.

 Logan suddenly found himself pulled along by his now wide awake colleague.
 Once inside, he gently freed his arm from Roman’s clutches and examined the place methodically.